-- Quarantine: When a person who was a close contact of someone who is sick, or has tested positive for COVID-19, stays home for a full 14 days and watches for symptoms to see if they will become sick. - Isolation: When a person that is sick stays home and away from others to prevent the spread of illness. - A person with COVID-19 should isolate for a minimum of 10 days after starting to feel sick or 10 days after a positive test if they have no symptoms.
-Isolation should only end when a person's symptoms are improving (from their worst) and when they have gone 24 hours without vomiting, diarrhea and without a fever (without taking medicine to stop a fever). - Close Contact: Someone who has - had face-to-face contact (within 6 feet for a total of 15 cumulative minutes or more) with someone who has COVID-19 while they were contagious, with or without masks or protective barriers. - o possibly come in contact with a sick person's droplets (coughing, sneezing or singing).
-May have had direct physical contact with a person who has COVID-19 (hugging, kissing or contact during high-impact sports) or shared eating or drinking utensils with a person who has COVID-19.
+- Quarantine: When a person who was a close contact of someone who is sick, or has tested positive for COVID-19, stays home and watches for symptoms to see if they will become sick. - A 14-day quarantine period is recommended.
+Quarantine may end quarantine after 10 days if they have shown no symptoms and continue to monitor for the full 14 days. - There is still a risk of getting sick between days 11-14, it is simply lower than the first 10 days. - Isolation: When a person that is sick stays home and away from others to prevent the spread of illness. - A person with COVID-19 should isolate for a minimum of 10 days after starting to feel sick or 10 days after a positive test if they have no symptoms.
+Isolation should only end when a person's symptoms are improving (from their worst) and when they have gone 24 hours without vomiting, diarrhea and without a fever (without taking medicine to stop a fever). - Close Contact: Someone who has - had face-to-face contact (within 6 feet for a total of 15 cumulative minutes or more) with someone who has COVID-19 while they were contagious, with or without masks or protective barriers. - o possibly come in contact with a sick person's droplets (coughing, sneezing or singing). - had direct physical contact with a person who has COVID-19 (hugging, kissing or contact during highimpact sports). - o shared eating or drinking utensils with a person who has COVID-19.

 My child was told to quarantine.
 What does this mean?

-Your child is a close contact of someone who has tested positive for COVID-19 and your child should be watched at home to see if they become sick.

-- Keep your child at home unless they need to see a doctor or there is an emergency like a fire or flood. - Track your child's health.
-Make note of any symptoms your child starts to have on a calendar. - Try to keep household members as separate as possible.
-Use masks inside and keep at least 6ft. distance when possible. - When one person in a household is in quarantine, the other household members can still go to school or work.
+What symptoms should I watch my child for?
+This means that your child is a close contact of someone who has tested positive for COVID-19 and your child should be watched at home to see if they become sick.
+Keep your child at home unless they need to see a doctor or there is an emergency like a fire or flood.
+Track your child's health.
+Make note of any symptoms your child starts to have on a calendar.
+Try to keep household members as separate as possible.
+Use masks inside and keep at least 6ft. distance when possible.
+When one person in a household is in quarantine, the other household members can still go to school or work.
 If they did not have close contact with the sick person, they are not considered at risk of getting the virus (unless the person in quarantine becomes sick).
+People with COVID-19 may have different symptoms.
+Some people may have very mild symptoms or show no symptoms at all.
+Common symptoms of COVID-19 could include: Cough Shortness of breath or difficulty breathing New loss of smell or taste Fever Chills Body or Muscle Aches Headache Sore Throat Diarrhea Severe Tiredness or Fatigue